The amygdala is a distraction

 In the mean time, you'll have to go find another bad guy.

-[^1]: The limbic system is a hypothetical collection of brain structures, of which the amygdala is often attributed.
-This 'limbic hijackings' is interchangably referred to as 'amygdala hijacking', which should clue one into just how thoughtless this heuristic really is.
+[^1]: The limbic system is a hypothetical collection of brain structures, of which the amygdala is often thought to be a small piece.
+'Limbic hijacking' is interchangably referred to as 'amygdala hijacking', which should clue one into just how thoughtless this heuristic really is.